 Disclosure: I’m a Rodelle brand ambassador and every so often I will share how I use Rodelle products in my recipes, all opinons are mine.
 This post may have affiliate links.

 I learned that chocolate wacky cake was invented during the depression era (1930s) and uses the most basic baking ingredients.
-At the same time, chocolate wacky cake happens to be very allergy friendly, nut free, milk free, and egg free.
+At the same time, chocolate wacky cake happens to be nut free, milk free, and egg free.
 My son who is allergic to eggs doesn’t like chocolate so I make a lemon cake which we all love as an alternative flavor.

 I have baked a lot of nut free and egg free desserts and birthday cakes for my kids over the years.
 And because some of their friends are also allergic to milk, wacky cakes are a perfect base recipe that friends can enjoy together and I put in some effort into transforming a simple wacky cake into something special, such as decorated cupcakes or adding some chocolate chips on the cake as it comes out of the oven or sprinkling powdered sugar when the cake completely cools.
+I use chocolate wacky cake as a base for an aquafaba meringue covered ice cream cake, Baked Alaska.
+My kids think it’s amazing that I put an ice cream cake in an oven under the broiler, lol.

 Why is Rodelle Gourmet Baking Cocoa So Chocolatey?